 Our backlog represents product orders from our customers that we have confirmed and for which we have not yet recognized revenue.
-We may not receive revenue from these orders, and the order backlog we report may not be indicative of our future revenue.
+We may not receive revenue from these orders, especially due to the introduction of the Sequel System, and the order backlog we report may not be indicative of our future revenue.

 Many events can cause an order to be delayed or not completed at all, some of which may be out of our control.
-If we delay fulfilling customer orders, those customers may seek to cancel their orders with us.
-In addition, customers may otherwise seek to cancel or delay their orders even if we are prepared to fulfill them.
+If we delay fulfilling customer orders or if customers reconsider their orders due to the introduction of the Sequel System, those customers may seek to cancel or modify their orders with us.
+Customers may otherwise seek to cancel or delay their orders even if we are prepared to fulfill them.
 If our orders in backlog do not result in sales, our operating results may suffer.